 Plaque sometimes reduces blood flow to the heart muscle, which can cause angina symptoms, such as chest pain or pressure.
-Plaque in the large artery in the neck (carotid artery stenosis) may block blood flow to the brain and is a common cause of transient ischemic attack (sometimes called "mini-stroke") and stroke.
+Plaque in the large artery in the neck (carotid artery stenosis) may reduce blood flow to the brain.

 Plaques are covered with a fibrous cap, which may rupture if some trigger causes a surge in blood pressure or causes the artery to constrict.
 A person may have a heart attack or stroke if a plaque breaks open, creating a blood clot that completely blocks blood flow through the artery.